Roboy/anthropomorphic-dexterous-robotic-hand/README.md

 To control the wrist a sensor system is necessary (sensor angle measurement).

 ### Prototype 1
-The prototype 1 was developed independently from Roboy to test the hand with the servo system driven by 25 motors and the design of five tendon driven fingers.
+The prototype 1 was developed independently from Roboy to test the design of five tendon driven fingers with the servo system driven by 25 motors.

 #### Useful links
 - The documentation of the Prototype 1 can be found here: https://devanthro.atlassian.net/wiki/display/R2M/Anthropomorphic+hand+for+Roboy